Green-Software-Foundation/if/website/docs/04-specification/Computation Pipeline.md

 ### Functional Units (SCI)
 This also is the phase where we consider the functional units and generate an actual SCI score (carbon per X) instead of just carbon.

-> [!note] We could not do this earlier since normalization doesn't work once you've created an SCI score (a rate)
+> We could not do this earlier since normalization doesn't work once you've created an SCI score (a rate)

 **Time**
 The easiest option is when the functional unit (`R`) is a time, e.g. carbon per minute.
 We need to scale up or down each carbon value (`c`) by the ratio of the functional unit and the impact duration.